jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W4.md

 - Two stops faster → **one quarter as much light**
 - Three stops faster → **one eighth as much light**

-📌 *This is why exposure can change very quickly and why small adjustments matter.*

 ---

 ### Reading the Histogram While Moving (Week 4)